 Nominating a place or object to the ACT Heritage Register

-Any person may nominate a place or object for entry in the register by completing a nomination form (196KB).
+Any person may nominate a place or object for entry in the register by completing a nomination form.

 Places and objects are entered in the register after an assessment and registration process which includes consultation with property owners, other interested persons and the broader ACT community.

-The Council has prepared a detailed policy document about the heritage assessment process, including advice on assessing significance and the threshold levels of significance.
+The Council has prepared a detailed heritage assessment process policy document, including advice on assessing significance and the threshold levels of significance.
 This can be obtained by contacting ACT Heritage on 13 22 81 or by email at firstname.lastname@example.org.
 Please read this document before submitting a nomination as it will help guide your nomination and help you understand how the Council will determine whether the place or object you nominate has heritage significance.

 Fact sheets detailing the process for nomination, registration and implications of listing are also available.

 Any one may also request the cancellation of a registered place or object by completing a cancellation form.
 However, the Council may only cancel the registration of a place or object if they believe the place or object no longer has heritage significance.

 Effects of heritage registration